hokkaido/mas/README.md

 where `src` denotes the source articles and `tgt` denotes the summaries.

-The data can be tokenized, but doesn't have to be.
+The data can be tokenized during this step, but doesn't have to be.
 More important is that the data shouldn't be lowercased in this step because the named entity recognition during the preprocessing step is very sensitive to the capitalization.

 There is a script that does this automatically for all three datasets: